正太

 Shota / Pretty Boy

 A 'zhèngtài' is a young male — real or fictional — who is slender, doe-eyed, soft-featured, and radiates a gentle, almost delicate charm.
-Think the opposite of a buff action hero: this is the pretty, boyish type that makes hearts flutter precisely because he looks like he'd lose an arm-wrestle.
+Emerging around 2012, think the opposite of a buff action hero: this is the pretty, boyish type that makes hearts flutter precisely because he looks like he'd lose an arm-wrestle.
 The term crossed over from Japanese otaku culture (the Japanese 'shota') and became a standard compliment and fan category in Chinese anime and idol communities alike.

 Cultural Context